leonishard/Object_Storage_Workshop/README.md

 The teaching point: the SDK code in `server.js` is identical for both. `S3Client`, `PutObjectCommand`, `GetObjectCommand`, `getSignedUrl` — none of it changes.
 You're coding against the S3 API standard, not a specific vendor.

-> **Note:** direct-upload via presigned PUT (PATH B) requires CORS configured on the R2 bucket.
-For the demo, PATH A (upload via server) and the presigned GET gallery both work without any CORS setup.

 ---

 ## Erasure coding demo